Man: Health

-Sexuality and gender
+Sexuality

-Male sexuality and attraction vary from person to person, and a man's sexual behavior can be affected by many factors, including evolved predispositions, personality, upbringing, and culture.
-While the majority of men are heterosexual, significant minorities are homosexual or bisexual.
+Male sexuality and attraction varies between individuals, and a man's sexual behavior can be affected by many factors, including evolved predispositions, personality, upbringing, and culture.
+While most men are heterosexual, significant minorities are homosexual or bisexual.

+Sex or gender identity

 Most cultures use a gender binary in which man is one of the two genders, the other being woman.

-Trans men have a male gender identity that does not align with their female sex assignment at birth and may undergo masculinizing hormone replacement therapy and/or sex reassignment surgery, while intersex men may have sex characteristics that do not fit typical notions of male biology.
+Most men are cisgender, and their gender identity aligns with their male sex assignment at birth.
+Trans men have a male gender identity that does not align with their female sex assignment at birth, and may undergo masculinizing hormone replacement therapy and/or sex reassignment surgery.
+Intersex men may have sex characteristics that do not fit typical notions of male biology.
 A 2016 systemic review estimated that 0.256% of people self-identify as female-to-male transgender.
 A 2017 survey of 80,929 Minnesota students found that roughly twice as many female-assigned adolescents self-identified as transgender, compared to adolescents with a male sex assignment.